openstack-archive/networking-infoblox/doc/source/configuration_guide.rst

 for all DNS zones.
 The default is None, in which case, DNS service members will be selected based on mapping conditions.

 `Network Template`.
 Name of the Template to use when a network is created.
 A Template contains predefined network settings.
 The default is None.

 `Admin Network Deletion`.
 Specifies whether to delete object from Infoblox when an Admin Network is deleted from OpenStack.
 A network that is specified as "external" and/or "shared" is considered an Admin Network.
 The default is False.

-`DHCP Support`.
-When set to False, DHCP support will be disabled irrespective of the "Enable DHCP" option when a subnet is created in OpenStack.
-The default is False.

 `Relay Support`.
 Specifies whether a Relay will be used.
 If set to False, then DNS Servers option will be set to the DNS Member that IPAM driver assigns.
 If True, DNS Servers option will be to the same ip as DHCP Port for the subnet.
 However, if the user specifies Nameservers option when the OpenStack subnet is created, then only the user provided nameservers would be used for DNS Servers option, irrespective of the `Relay Support` flag.